Radialization of satellite orbits in galaxy mergers: Introduction

 Of course, in reality the host galaxy is not homogeneous, the satellite is not a point mass, and its trajectory is not a straight line.
 A completely different approach was developed by \citet{Tremaine1984} and follow-up papers, in which the response of the host galaxy to the satellite is computed using linear perturbation theory for a finite, self-gravitating host galaxy, decomposed into appropriately chosen orthogonal modes.
 In this picture, only the stars whose orbital frequency is in resonance with the satellite contribute to the friction force, regardless of their actual position within the galaxy (i.e., the response is fundamentally global).
 This perturbative approach breaks down for a sufficiently massive satellite, since its orbit shrinks so rapidly that the notion of resonances becomes useless (though the calculation may still remain qualitatively correct).
 They argue that a general agreement between the global mode analysis and the manifestly local CDF appears to be fortuitous and should not be expected to hold in every configuration.
 A counter-example to CDF is provided by a finite-size satellite orbiting just outside the host galaxy (e.g., \citealt{Weinberg1986}): both common sense and numerical experiments suggest that it should excite tides and slow down, but the CDF drag force is zero since the local density is zero.

 A number of studies since 1980s, which we review in detail in a later section, explored satellite sinking with various kinds of $N$-body simulations and compared the results to the CDF approximation.
 The CDF-like ``local response'' of the host galaxy in the form of a density wake behind the moving satellite clearly exists, but appears to be not the only ingredient in the process.
 The ``global response'' is equally important, although confusion arises over its definition: whether the motion of the host centre is included or not, whether to use the centre of mass or centre of density, etc. Despite obvious limitations, CDF is widely used to estimate the drag force experienced by a sinking satellite, and performs reasonably well with a suitable choice of the Coulomb logarithm (e.g., \citealt{Hashimoto2003}).
 The evolution of orbital eccentricity is less well reproduced by CDF: the latter typically predicts that the satellite orbits should circularize during sinking, while this effect is far weaker or even reversed in $N$-body simulations.
-The study of \citet{Amorisco2017} was the first to clearly state this phenomenon, but did not explore its origin: low-mass satellites (mass ratio $\lesssim 1:50$) with initially low-eccentricity orbits tend to circularize, but higher mass or larger initial eccentricity produced net radialization (though that paper focused on the properties of the stripped debris rather than the satellite trajectories themselves, the trend is the same).